Hiatal Hernia

 It’s not always clear why a hiatal hernia happens, but intraabdominal pressure, muscle weakness and loss of elasticity contribute to the risk.

-Some people have a genetic predisposition to getting hiatal hernias because of congenital defects.
-They may have a larger-than-usual hiatus or looser connective tissues that make the area more susceptible to developing a weak spot.
+Some people have a genetic predisposition to developing hiatal hernias because of congenital defects.
+They may have a larger-than-usual hiatus or looser connective tissue that make the area more susceptible to developing a weak spot.

 Recognizing Symptoms of Hiatal Hernia